matthewdicataldo/wgpu-img-tools/.roo/rules/taskmaster.md

 This document provides a detailed reference for interacting with Taskmaster, covering both the recommended MCP tools, suitable for integrations like Roo Code, and the corresponding `task-master` CLI commands, designed for direct user interaction or fallback.

 **Note:** For interacting with Taskmaster programmatically or via integrated tools, using the **MCP tools is strongly recommended** due to better performance, structured data, and error handling.
+Utilize the taskmaster mcp with the mem0 memory mcp.
 The CLI commands serve as a user-friendly alternative and fallback.

 **Important:** Several MCP tools involve AI processing...
 The AI-powered tools include `parse_prd`, `analyze_project_complexity`, `update_subtask`, `update_task`, `update`, `expand_all`, `expand_task`, and `add_task`.